 162. Sixth Sense

-Krishna says, "Among the Adityas, I am Vishnu; I am radiating Sun and Moon (10.21).
-Among the Vedas, I am Sama Veda; I am Vasuva (Indra); among the senses, I am Mind (manas); in creatures, I am Chetana (consciousness) (10.22).
-Of the Rudras I am Shankara; I am Kubera (10.23).
-I am Brihaspati; among expanses of water, I am the ocean (10.24).
+Krishna says, “Among the Adityas, I am Vishnu; I am the radiating Sun (10.21).
+Among the Vedas, I am Sama Veda; I am Vasuva (Indra); among the senses, I am Mind (mann); in creatures, I am Chetana (consciousness) (10.22).
+Of the Rudras, I am Shankara; I am Kubera (10.23).
+I am Brihaspati; among expanses of water, I am the ocean” (10.24).

-Krishna further says, "Among words, I am the Aum (Om); among stationary objects, I am the Himalayas (10.25).
-Among all trees, I am the peepal tree; I am Narada; I am the muni Kapila (10.26).
-I am Airavata amongst all lordly elephants, and the king amongst humans" (10.27).
+Krishna further says, “Among words, I am the Aum (Om); among stationary objects, I am the Himalayas (10.25).
+Among all trees, I am the Peepal tree; I am Narada; I am the muni Kapila (10.26).
+I am Airavata amongst all lordly elephants, and the king amongst humans” (10.27).

 Comments